TrebledJ/trebledj.github.io/content/posts/ctf/2023-09-hitcon/2023-09-20-hitcon-2023-the-blade.md

 -- snip --
 ```

-I've included the juiciest part above (with my annotations).
+I've included the juiciest part above (with some annotations).
 Essentially, we perform several reversible operations (add, xor, ror, not) on 4 bytes of input; and the result is checked against 4 bytes of static data.
 Finally, it sets `rax = 1` if correct, and `rax = 0` if false.

 In the calculations, three mystery values (`r12`, `r13`, `r14`) are used.
 These were computed in the preceding shellcode.